-The United States has developed a national system of marine protected areas (MPAs) to advance the conservation and sustainable use of the nation's vital natural and cultural marine resources.
-The national system is described in detail in the Framework for a National System of Marine Protected Areas for the United States, now being updated.
+The United States has developed a national system of marine protected areas (MPAs) to connect and strengthen the nation's MPAs and MPA programs.
+The national system is described in detail in the Framework for a National System of Marine Protected Areas for the United States.

 The goals of the national system are to conserve and manage: